chrisjgilbert/DukeBox/README.md

 # DukeBox

-A repo i'm using to experiment with the Spotify API/SDK.
-So far I can control control my Spotify account from the browser - more developments in the pipeline.
+A repo i'm using to experiment with the Spotify API/SDK and learn ES6 syntax.
+This codebase allows me to select previous/next and start/pause my Spotify player from the browser.

-I have spiked this project instead of testing and it's been a challenge.
-A TDD'd version will appear soon.
+Note: I have spiked this project instead of testing it.